grafana/dskit/ring/example/local/README.md

 ## Build local cluster using `Ring`

-This examples uses `loopback` interface to build a ring of multiple process locally.
+This examples uses `loopback` interface to build a ring of multiple processes locally.

 ### Usage